 What does that mean for the hospitals?

-- Hospital no longer will have submit an on-line paper version of their award application
+- Hospitals no longer will have to submit an on-line paper version of their award application

 - Data will be transferred quarterly via Quintiles to AHA, the data will be aggregated by hospital, and award eligibility will be determined